 (See below for a description of the LaGuardia Direct Route alternative.)

-Your commenter has often considered the idea of locating the LaGuardia Direct Route's Chamber of Commerce station underground (because of its bulkiness) and dispensing with the showmanship of aerial bridges over Grand Central Parkway (because it would probably be cheaper, especially given the narrow, single-bore option compatible with the single-track roller coaster as envisioned in that stretch.)
-But it was also believed that the "Showplace of 21st Century America Finally Getting It Together" idea was compatible in keeping with Governor's Cuomo's ambitions for the airport.
+Your commenter has often considered the idea of locating the LaGuardia Direct Route's Chamber of Commerce Station underground (because of its bulkiness) and dispensing with the showmanship of aerial bridges over Grand Central Parkway (because it would probably be cheaper, especially given the narrow, single-bore option compatible with the single-track roller coaster as envisioned in much of that stretch - though the requirements of the Protection Zone don't necessarily mean the station must be underground.)
+It was also believed that the "Showplace of 21st Century America Finally Getting It Together" idea was compatible in keeping with Governor Cuomo's ambitions for the airport.
 From a standpoint of constructability either option has its strong points and drawbacks.
-With notice in the DEIS of the Protection Zone, that issue is decided.
+With notice in the DEIS of the Protection Zone restrictions, the issue of vertical alignment within the zone is decided.